diegozea/MIToS.jl/docs/src/PDB.md

 ## [Read and parse PDB files](@id Read-and-parse-PDB-files)

-This is easy using the `read` and `parse` functions, indicating the filename and the `FileFormat`: `PDBML` for PDB XML files or `PDBFile` for usual PDB files.
+This is easy using the `read_file` and `parse` functions, indicating the filename and the `FileFormat`: `PDBML` for PDB XML files or `PDBFile` for usual PDB files.
 These functions returns a `Vector` of `PDBResidue` objects with all the residues in the PDB.
 To return only a specific subset of residues/atoms you can use any of the following